openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 The solution will have three configurations: Debug, SGX-Simulation-Debug, and Release.
 The SGX-Simulation-Debug will work the same as Debug, except that SGX support will be emulated rather than using hardware support.
 This allows debugging on hardware that does not support SGX.
+The Debug and Release configurations can only be run (whether natively or in a VM) successfully on SGX-capable hardware.

 For the platform, use x64, since Open Enclave currently only supports 64-bit enclaves.